A voice for

 Traditionally, this plant is used for treating diabetes thanks to its blood sugar lowering effect; it can also increase the glucose uptake and glycogen synthesis in the liver, muscles and fat cells.
 Extract of various plant parts of Karavella have been shown to have anti-microbial and anti-viral activities, resulting useful in case of intestinal parasitic infections.
 The plant can be also used for treating urinary stones, clearing bile from the liver, helping to reduce inflammatory skin conditions as well.

-• Into the heart of Bitter Melon
+• Into the heart of bitter melon

 Anti-diabetic propertis are mainly due to a mixture of steroidal sapogenins (known as Charatin), which are responsible for the hypoglycemmic action, and a polypeptide (known as P-Insulin), which can decrease and normalize the blood sugar level.